folio-org/folio-tools/lint-raml/README.md

 If 'jq' is available on system $PATH, then will also do some extra assessment of JSON files.

 Assuming folio-tools is cloned parallel to mod-notes.
-Assuming the repository is already listed in the api.yml configuration.
+Assuming the repository is already [listed](https://dev.folio.org/reference/api/#configure-api-docs) in the [api.yml](https://github.com/folio-org/folio-org.github.io/blob/master/_data/api.yml) configuration file.
-Otherwise get a local copy from the URL listed in the script, add an entry, and use the `-d` option.
+Otherwise get a local copy from that URL, add an entry, and use the script option `-d -c path/to/local/api.yml`

+(However, as explained in the [configuration](https://dev.folio.org/reference/api/#configure-api-docs) documentation, the script will still operate without a configuration entry.)

 ```shell
 cd mod-notes